History of equity and trusts: Uses as conveyancing

-Active Uses and the Use upon a Use: birth of the modern Trust
+Active Uses and the Use upon a Use: Birth of the Modern Trust

 While the Statute of Uses ended the practice of creating uses as a means of creating valid wills of land, the Statute was not held to execute all Uses.
 This would serve as the birthplace of the trust.
 Some Uses had active duties the feoffees had to fulfill, such as managing an estate or collecting and distributing income, or paying debts.
 These 'active' Uses could not be executed automatically by the Statute and were thus excluded.
-Amongst these, charitable uses were able to continue undisturbed, directly becoming what are now called charitable trusts when the nomenclature changed.
+Amongst these charitable uses were able to continue undisturbed directly becoming what are now called charitable trusts when the nomenclature changed.
 Another category of Use that was excluded from the application of the Statute of 1536 was the "double Use" or the 'Use upon a Use'.
 There were two main variations of this type of Use.
 Under the first, land owned by A would be conveyed to X 'to the use of X himself to the use of B.' Alternatively, A could convey to X 'to the use of Y to the use of B'.
-Under either of these arrangements the Statute would execute the initial Use (ie either X or Y would immediately stand seised to the use of B), but the second Use was not, allowing therefore for the creation of Uses of land so long as an intermediary was inserted before the intended beneficiary.
+Under either of these arrangements the Statute would execute the initial Use (i.e. either X or Y would immediately stand seised to the use of B), but the second Use was not, allowing therefore for the creation of Uses of land so long as an intermediary was inserted before the intended beneficiary.
 The first reported case where this arrangement was enforced in Chancery was Bertie v Herenden.
-In that case the dowager Duchess of Suffolk had fled to Poland to avoid persecution as a protestant during the reign of Mary and had conveyed land to a lawyer 'to his use' but secretly on trust to be reconveyed to her.
+In that case the dowager Duchess of Suffolk had fled to Poland to avoid persecution as a Protestant during the reign of Mary and had conveyed land to a lawyer 'to his use' but secretly on trust to be reconveyed to her.

 These double Uses became commonplace in the first few decades after the Statue of Wills and by the 18th century Baker notes it had become common form to convey thus:

 This type of conveyance to create a trust would indeed be the most usual until 1926 when the Statute of Uses was finally abolished by the Law of Property Act 1925.
 The change of nomenclature from Use to Trust was not immediate and is not clear cut, but rather it was a gradual process.
-Contemporary scholars like Neil Jones, however, generally draw a line between uses/trusts created before the Statute of Uses, calling them Uses, and those created after, calling them Trusts, following the common words of conveyance cited above.
+Contemporary scholars like Neil Jones, generally draw a line between uses/trusts created before the Statute of Uses, calling them Uses, and those created after, calling them Trusts, following the common words of conveyance cited above.
 Thus, the 'pedigree' of the modern trust can be directly linked to those post-Statute Uses.